flaviocopes/grav-plugin-shoppingcart/README.md

 	/your/site/grav/user/plugins/shoppingcart

->> NOTE:

 # Usage

-Since many themes already provide styling for Snipcart, the plugin follows some Snipcart conventions.
-Just make sure you rename "snipcart" to "shoppingcart".

-So, to start with, just create a page of type `shoppingcart.md`.
+Create a page of type `shoppingcart.md`.
 This page will contain a list of categories, provided by its subpages.
 The categories are pages of type `shoppingcart_category.md`.